-- The first meeting is held prior to the field work and should involve stakeholders in designing country-specific questions (see Section 4.2).
+- Designing country-specific questions (see Section 4.2) prior to fieldwork.
 It will be helpful if some CSQs are part of a specific strategy by the NP and stakeholders to influence the policy debate and policy.
-For example, if stakeholders plan to do a report to Parliament or other government body on a specific topic, CSQs relating to the topic of the report could be included (and the NP and the stakeholder(s) might then also jointly plan a presentation on this data to parliament, for example). - The second meeting should be held once the results come in and before the first dissemination to discuss the best ways and best times to present the results. - The third meeting should be held after all the disseminations are over to plan follow-up activities.
+For example, if stakeholders plan to do a report to Parliament or other government bodies on a specific topic, CSQs relating to the topic of the report could be included (and the NP and the stakeholder(s) might then also jointly plan a presentation on this data to Parliament, for example). - Developing a Dissemination Plan once survey results start coming in (before the completion of fieldwork), to discuss the best ways and best times to present the results.